 All kids and adults ages 3rd grade and up are invited to serve as acolytes in our Sunday and special services.
 This is a great way for kids to learn the details of our liturgy, to have something active to do as we pray, and to serve Grace.
 It’s also a lovely way to serve as a family, so parents are welcome to sign up too.
 Trainings will be posted in the Fall, but anytime there is an interest, we’re willing to work new people in.

 Trained and ‘Safeguarding God’s Children’* certified staff are in our nursery Sunday mornings from 9:00am-12:00pm for kids ages infant through three years old.
 Children of all ages are absolutely welcome in our worship services, but sometimes families prefer this nursery environment for their little ones.

 Kids and Families At Home: In addition to the formation that happens at Church, Grace recognizes “at home with family” as another primary setting in which Christian formation takes place.
 And so, every liturgical season, Grace provides a take home resource for families with children.
 The resource is available in the Commons for pick-up.
 The Episcopal tradition also offers daily prayer and readings (check out the Book of Common Prayer!) that are easily integrated into the lives of our members.

-All of our youth leaders and teachers of any children’s program are Safeguarding certified.
-From The Episcopal Church’s website: The Safeguarding God’s Children program was developed to prevent and respond to child sexual abuse in everyday life and ministry.
-By keeping our children safe we can empower them to grow, receiving and responding to God’s love.
+All of our youth leaders, Sunday School teachers, and nursery care workers are Safeguarding certified.
+From The Episcopal Church’s website: “The Safeguarding God’s Children program was developed to prevent and respond to child sexual abuse in everyday life and ministry.
+By keeping our children safe we can empower them to grow, receiving and responding to God’s love.”